Basic Concepts for System Design Interview Preparation

 CAP Theorem is an essential concept for designing networked shared data systems.
 It states that a distributed database system can only provide two of these three properties: consistency, availability, and partition tolerance.
 We can make trade-offs between three properties based on the use cases of our dbms system.

 • Availability: Availability means that the system is always available whenever any request is made to it.
 In other words, whenever any client requests the server, system should remain available and give the response irrespective of the failure of one or more nodes.
-Replication is used to ensure redundancy, which directly contributes to the availability of the system.

 Some other important concepts to explore